robcarver17/skipperman/docs/import_registration_data_help.md

 If you change the dates a specific cadet is available for, or cancel a cadets registration, it could have an impact on the volunteers they are connected to.

+You should also check the [warnings on the volunteer rota page](volunteer_rota_help.md#warnings) to double-check that there is no inconsistency between when volunteers and attending, and when sailors are around.

 For more help with resolving conflicts when you update registration data see [here](resolve_volunteer_registration_issues.md#updating-event-data).